Synerty/peek-mobile-theme/docs/peek_screens/home_screen/home_screen.rst

             }
             .home-screen-image{
             /*
-                Contains the Image looks attributes unique to the Home Screen Strictly uses images
+                Contains the Image attributes unique to the Home Screen Strictly uses images
             */
                 ...

             }
             .home-screen-title{
-            /* Contains the Button Title looks attributes unique to the Home Screen */ ...
+            /* Contains the Button Title attributes unique to the Home Screen */ ...

             }
+        }

+         .peek-home-screen-background{
+        /*
+            Contains the Background attributes
+            Home Screen background is unique and different to other screens Cannot use the body tag
+        */
+            ...

         }